go-chassis/go-archaius/examples/apollo/README.md

 ***NOTE***

-If you want to see changes, modify config in your apollo web page, and check thw standard out to see events.
+If you want to see changes, modify config in your apollo web page, and check the standard out to see events.